svlobao/svlobao/README.md

 <h3>Info:</h3>

-I have over four years of experience in product management and, most recently, started to adventure in the software engineering world.
-I am primarily focusing on my computer science master's degree and I have just started to contribute to open-source projects.
+I have over about five years of experience in product management and, most recently, started to adventure in the software engineering world as a hobby.
+These are the things I am currently learning:

-Get in touch with me if you think I could help you with simple tasks in your open-source project.
+* Python and C++
+* ROS2 and Linux
+* Computer Vision
+* Robotic Kinematics

+Also, I have been looking for open-source projects in the context of robotics to contribute to.

-Technologies I use to solve problems:
+Technologies I have used in side projects & have the interest to keep using:

 [![Python](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)](https://www.python.org/doc/)
 [![C++](https://img.shields.io/badge/C%2B%2B-950000?style=for-the-badge&logo=c%2B%2B&logoColor=white)](https://www.learncpp.com/)